hauke96/the-green-spot/content/posts/long-distance-hike-food/index.en.md

 If the journey is shorter, things like cheese and sausages probably stay fresh.
 For longer trips (a week and longer), quickly perishable food is not suitable.

+Due to the amount of food we needed, we chose freeze-dried food.
+Those meals are very light and just need hot water.
+Furthermore those meals wont spoil during the hike.

 # Breakfast
 Next to the actual food, a cup of tee (and next time instant coffee) was part of our breakfast.
 The tea does not only warm up your inner body but motivates and also wakes up your immune system (depends on the tea, we had a lot of hot lemon tea).

-The basis of our breakfast was porridge or scrambled egg (we took the Trek 'n eat kind of meal and liked it a lot).
+The basis of our breakfast was porridge or scrambled egg (we chose meals from Trek 'n eat and liked it a lot).
-Normally we had 1x porridge + 1/2 BP-WR bar (sweat tasting emergency food and nearly the same as BP-5, NRG-5, NRG-M, EPA, MRE, ...).
+Normally we had 1x porridge + 1-2 BP-WR bar (sweat tasting emergency food and nearly the same as BP-5, NRG-5, NRG-M, EPA, MRE, ...).
 In addition to that we mixed the porridge with some nuts (walnuts, cashews, peanuts, macadamia nuts, etc.) and dried fruits (plums, figs, dates, apricots) to have some varieties.

 Generally we tried to create a breakfast sates for some time so that we didn't became hungry after a few steps.